-To demonstrate how the hosts coordinate behind a common bottleneck link, we have 100 hosts subscribe to the same FLID-DL session at random times chosen uniformly between 0 to 5 s.
-We use the same topology as in Fig. 6, except now with 100 hosts.
-Fig. 8 shows that all 100 hosts converge to the same subscription level after 28 s.
-A number of other experiments demonstrating coordination of hosts that arrive asynchronously behind a shared bottleneck are provided on the FLID-DL website.
-In the scenarios we have considered, convergence time is comparable to that depicted here.
+To demonstrate how hosts coordinate behind a common bottleneck link, we have 100 hosts subscribe to the same FLID-DL session at random times chosen uniformly between 0 to 5 seconds.
+We use the same topology as in Figure 6 except now with 100 hosts.
+Figure 8 shows that all 100 hosts converge to the same subscription level after 28 seconds.

+Figure 8: The coordination of 100 hosts behind a bottleneck link.